kubernetes/test-infra/coverage/docs/design.md

 The presubmit tool is intended for a developer to see the impact on code coverage of his/her commit.
 It can also be used by repo managers to block any PR from merging if the coverage falls under customized threshold.

 The periodical testgrid report is for repo managers and/or test infra team to monitor code coverage stats over time.

+##Limitation
+As of now, the code coverage tool only collect code coverage for Go files.
+The support for more programming languages may be added later

 ##Background - Prow
 Prow is a system that handles github events and commands and allow you to perform actions.
 It was originally built for kubernetes, but now is extended to other teams wanting to use it as well. cmd/hook is the main entry point for Prow and listens to the github events.
 Prow provides two ways to handle events: